- Manuel Lepe was born in Puerto Vallarta (Jalisco, Mexico) on April 17, 1936, a date the city celebrates annually as "Manuel Lepe Day".

 - He died of a brain aneurysm on September 9, 1984, in Guadalajara, Jalisco, Mexico.

-The following content was mostly written by city historian, Juan Manuel Gomez Encarnación.
+The following content was mostly written by city historian, Juan Manuel Gómez Encarnación.

 Lepe held forty-three exhibitions in his forty years of artistic life.
-Probably the most important of them all was the one at the Museum of Art and Science in Los Angeles, California in 1979, during the celebration of the International Year of the Child that was visited by over a million people."
+Probably the most important of them all was the one at the Museum of Art and Science in Los Angeles, California in 1979, during the celebration of the International Year of the Child that was visited by over one million people."